Creating Folders and Projects in Wrike via XLS Import

 -

-In the good Title column (of an empty row), type the preferred name for your folder or project 1.
+In the Title column (of an empty row), type the preferred name for your folder or project 1.

 -